jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 ![autoplay right](Resources/decomplect-it.gif)

 ^ But simplicity means something different.
 Simplicity is the _opposite_ of complexity.

-Since complexity means intertwined concepts or concerns, you attain simplicity when you appropriately separate different concepts or concerns.
+^ Since complexity means intertwined concepts or concerns, you attain simplicity when you appropriately separate different concepts or concerns.
+It's like that saying: "different things should be different."

-^ The "Unix philosophy" is an example of simplicity: tons of small utilities that can be composed together in whichever way, sometimes less _easy_ because the pattern isn't as familiar.
+^ The "Unix philosophy" is an example of simplicity: tons of small utilities that can be composed together in whichever way.
+It doesn't necessarily have to be easy (familiar or approachable) to be simple.

 ---